ren40/tauri-plugin-screen-lock-status/README.md

 }
 ```

-Status change events are listened to on the `window_screen_lock_status://change_session_status` channel.
-To listen, you need to connect the following code:
+[ 4 ] To listen, you need to connect the following code:

 ```JS
 import { listen } from '@tauri-apps/api/event'